w3s7y/revels-learning/README.md

 ### Equipment used for data collection
 * Accurate Scales (0.01g resolution)
 * Vernier Calipers (0.02mm resolution)
-* Distilled Water - For measuring specific gravity and therefore density
+* Water - For measuring specific gravity and therefore density
 * Cotton Thread (for suspending sample in liquid)
 * One penny piece (used as a sinker for samples that floated (the malteasers))